Married Women's Property Acts in the United States

-The National Woman Suffrage Association (NWSA) was based in New York City, the movement was created by Elizabeth Cady Stanton and Susan B. Anthony.
 The Married Women's Property Acts are laws enacted by the individual states of the United States beginning in 1839, usually under that name and sometimes, especially when extending the provisions of a Married Women's Property Act, under names describing a specific provision, such as the Married Women's Earnings Act.
+The Married Women's Property Acts gave American married women new economic rights.
+Under coverture (an English common law system), married women could not own property, control their wages, enter into contracts, and otherwise act autonomously, to their husband's authority.
+They also did not have control over where their children lived and husbands were assumed to have sexual access (there was no marital rape).

-The Married Women's Property Acts helped to rectify some of the difficulties that women faced under coverture, the English common law system that subsumed married women's ability to own property, wages, enter into contracts, and otherwise act autonomously, to their husband's authority.
-After New York passed their Married Women's Property Law in 1848, this law became the template for other states to grant married women the right to own property.
+The Married Women's Property Acts addressed the economic side of coverture, allowing women more control of wages and property.
+After New York passed its Married Women's Property Law in 1848, New York's law became the template for other states to grant married women the right to own property.